prashant-2004/Loan-Prediction-Model-Using-Python/README.md

 1.Decision Tree Classification(Low Accuracy) –

-create Tree with different conditions in Parent Node and gives output in Leaf Node as YES or NO i.e. Is he/she able to approve the loan or not.
+This algorithm will create Tree with different conditions in Parent Node and gives output in Leaf Node as YES or NO i.e. Is he/she able to approve the loan or not.

 Ex.
 Credit History > 0
 	Annual Income > 4Lakhs